iamadeadpixel/VU-Pixels_Tickets/README.md

 - Crude setup, but it works.
 - A nicer code is work in progress (i hope)
 - Have fun setting the things u want.
+- Edit the ticket_loader_Config.lua file
+- Here are all tickets defined
+- This is my current init setup

 - This version has 3 playercount check.
 - 1: 0 to 4 players